India's Water Crisis: Problems, Implications and Permanent Solutions

 5) Plant more trees in your neighborhood.

-6) Rain water system should be improved in rivers, canals, ponds for agriculture.
+6) Rainwater systems should be improved in rivers, canals, and ponds for agriculture.

 7) Arsenic drinking water will be supplied by seizing river water